Skip to content

 You are logged out.

-It’s possible to breathe in the past on every corner in South Tyrol's smallest town.
+Breathing the past on every corner in South Tyrol's smallest town is part of people's daily life.
 At the Schluderns gate tower, which is today a lovingly designed museum dedicated to the town's history, carriages once halted while waiting to enter the bustling little town.
-If you stroll beneath the massive arcades, discover little gems like a restored mill from 1300, an award-winning restaurant in the old prison tower, and small stores and cafés.
-The Vinschgau cycle path is easily accessible from town by bike.
-From the mysterious Tartscher Bühel hill with its Romanesque St. Veit church, gaze down on Glurns and its walls from above.
+During your holiday in South Tyrol, stroll under the massive arcades, discover hidden gems like a restored mill from 1300, an award-winning restaurant in the old prison tower, small stores and cafés.
+From the mysterious Tartscher Bühel hill with its Romanesque St. Veit church, gaze down on Glurns and its walls.
+Whether you're looking at Glurns from high up above or down below, it doesn't matter: the town is among Italy's most beautiful towns, the so-called "Borghi più belli d'Italia" and its allure is contagious.

 Accommodations in Glurns